ajoalenjeen/PLAYER-ENGAGEMENT-ANALYSIS-AND-PREDICTION/README.md

 ## 📈 Recommendations

-Based on the model and feature importance analysis, a gaming company could:
+1. **Track session frequency as the primary engagement health metric.** Flag players whose weekly session count drops below threshold for re-engagement.

-1. **Flag low-engagement players in their first 1-2 weeks** based on session frequency thresholds, and target them with personalized re-engagement campaigns before churn occurs.
+2. **Use session duration as a secondary signal.** Short sessions + low frequency = early churn warning.
-2. **Offer in-game purchase incentives** to medium-engagement players to nudge them toward the high-engagement segment.
+3. **Deprioritize demographic targeting** in favor of behavior-based segmentation.
-3. **Deprioritize demographic-based targeting** in favor of behavior-based segmentation, since demographic features showed minimal predictive value.
+4. **A/B test in-game purchase incentives** — the model suggests they may not be the most effective retention lever.

 ---

 ## 📂 Repository Structure